christianjkroy/Sleep-Arousal-Detection-with-Convolutional-Neural-Networks/README.md

-# Sleep Arousal Detection with CNNs
+# Sleep Arousal Detection with Convolutional Neural Networks

 Reproduction study of Li & Guan's DeepSleep model for automated sleep arousal detection from polysomnographic recordings, built for GENE 222 / CS 273C at Stanford.